 There are several programs available from the federal, state and the parish governments to help people recover from flood damage.
 The information on this page is intended to give some information on the funding, which properties are eligible for which programs, and some forms that the Parish will use for upcoming applications for funding.
 The Federal Increased Cost of Compliance (ICC) Program is also available.
 Currently the parish has programs to elevate, purchase, reconstruct and demolish homes depending on the funding source and eligibility requirements.

+Parish has some remaining funds from past storms.
+HMGP requires 25% Cost Share for those who were listed as alternates in the previous applications.
 The parish consistently seeks funding from all sources including FEMA Hazard Mitigation Grant funding.
 Letters of interest are accepted continuously.
 Those who are prepared to move forward are more likely to be chosen as alternates when others drop out of the program.